Best Big Android Phones Android Central 2021

 Best Gaming Features: ASUS RoG Phone 3

 ASUS has expanded its Republic of Gamers line of devices over to phones, focusing on bringing all of the mobile gaming features you could want — no matter what intense game you're into.
-The RoG Phone 2 is big, as you'd expect for gaming, with a 6.6-inch display that has a super-smooth 120Hz refresh rate, and excellent specs to make sure the game never skips a beat.
-And it has a massive battery to match, so you don't have to worry about not making it through the rest of the day when you've spent an hour or two on a game.
+The RoG Phone 3 is big, as you'd expect for gaming, with a 6.59-inch display that has a silky smooth 144Hz refresh rate, and excellent specs to make sure the game never skips a beat.
+And it has a massive 6000mAh battery to match, so spending an hour or two on a game won't stop you from making through the rest of the day with power to spare.

 It also stands out with a unique hardware design purely focused on gaming, including secondary charging and headphone ports along the side, so they aren't in your way when playing games in landscape.
 You also get "Air Trigger" touch sensors that let you use the corners of the phone as customizable inputs for shooters and an external active cooler accessory that lines up with the phone's heatsink to keep thermals in check.

 With its polarizing design and massive size, you will need to have a gaming focus to pick this over something more well-rounded, but some people take mobile games seriously, and this phone is perfect for them.

 - Uniquely designed for gaming